xsj3n/xsj3n.github.io/src/posts/Modern_Administration_Crash_Course_-_3.md

       when: result.reboot_required
 ```

 The conditional statement in the `name` field can be read as "if the current hostname is equal to the hostname of server one, then name it DC_0, otherwise name it DC_1".
-There is a few [special variables](https://docs.ansible.com/ansible/latest/reference_appendices/special_variables.html) within the conditional.
+There are a few [special variables](https://docs.ansible.com/ansible/latest/reference_appendices/special_variables.html) within the conditional.

 `inventory_hostname` is the "inventory name for the ‘current’ host being iterated over in the play."
 When running a task against multiple hosts, it can be used to change the input to a module per host.